luufqa/luufqa/README.md

   Hey there!
     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
   </h2>
 I'm beginning QA Enginner from 📍Russia.
 I want to realize myself as a 😎junior quality assurance engineer with an emphasis on automation in 🐍Python.
-Currently, I'm working for get.phototime.pro, 💻remote support specialist with part-time job.
+Currently, I'm working for get.phototime.pro, 💻remote support specialist with part-time job and practical in testing.
+Passed training in SkillFactory and received a certificate "Manual QA Engineer".
 Now, i delve into testing and in 🔥search of work.
 </div>

 ### :hammer_and_wrench: Languages and Tools :